Maids and Housekeeping Staff Work Injuries

 We’re Here to Help

 After an on-the-job injury, you may feel helpless because you’re afraid of losing your job if you report your injury or unsafe work conditions.
-At Fields Law, we keep all communication confidential as part of our dedication to improving the lives of all injured workers in Minnesota.
+At our workers’ compensation law firm, we keep all communication confidential as part of our dedication to improving the lives of all injured workers in Minnesota.
 Don’t be afraid to get the help and advice you need – call today.